yongcongwang/note/docs/Math/Linear-Algebra/Ax-equal-b-and-the-Four-Subspaces/04_multi_inverse.md

 $$

 ### Columns
-The product of matrix A and column j of matrix B equals column j of matrix C. This tells us that the columns of C aare combinations of columns of A.
+The product of matrix A and column j of matrix B equals column j of matrix C. This tells us that the columns of C are combinations of columns of A.

 ### Rows
 The product of row i of matrix A and matrix B equals row i of matrix C. So the rows of C are combinations of rows of B.